Founders and Abundance Profitability is Necessary but Not Sufficient

 At the moment of inception, founders of the past were often fixated on how to achieve profitability, or maximizing income.
 While financial viability is vital, leading founders of today are more fixated on how to achieve abundance.

 We all talk about “growing the organization”.
 Growing things need fertile ground.
 In the past, growth has meant the same as scaling.
-Increasing numbers of founders are showing the new way by recognizing that a sustainable organization is one that seeks growth in quality, more than quantity and does not ignore ‘externalities’, or consequences of business activity that impact the commonwealth, without affecting business operating costs.
+Increasing numbers of founders are showing the new way by recognizing that a sustainable organization is one that seeks growth in quality, but more than quantity.
+They do not ignore ‘externalities’, or consequences of business activity that impact the commonwealth, without affecting business operating costs.
+The focus on being both founders and abundance.

 Negative contributions to society deplete the fertility of the business environment, and are manifestly unethical, even though legal (or in some cases like GSK’s or Wells Fargo’s, not even legal, it seems).
 Personal achievement is the biggest motivator for founders.
 Those founders who solve a problem about which they are passionate, even if the solution doesn’t result in wealth, are still thrilled by solving it.

-Founders at the forefront are abundant.
+The concept of founders and abundance is in the hearts of many creators of new ventures.
 Guy Kawasaki says, “Great companies start because the founders want to change the world… not make a fast buck.”
 Here are five examples:

 - Coleen Costello co-founded Vital Vio, that makes disinfectant lighting, a breakthrough in nonstop protection for bacteria-sensitive environments, after witnessing her grandmother contract an infection while in hospital.